ruffineli77/CLI-Games/text_adventure_test/STORY.md

 Each path allows the player to encounter a unique set of items, enemies, obstacles.
 In order to progress a door must be open/revealed etc.

-Stealth entrance places you in the cargo hold below the gun deck.
+Stealth entrance places you in the foscle above the gun deck.
 Path- cargo hold > galley/spare rigging > brig > infirmary > admirals wing > captain cabin

 Direct entrance places you in the center of the gun deck.
-Path- gun deck > officers quarters > brig > infirmary > admirals wing > captain cabin
+Path- gun deck > officers quarters > infirmary > admirals wing > captain cabin

-Destroy entrance places you in the rum and powder storeroom. powder storeroom > destroyed cargo hold > main deck > quarter deck > admirals wing > captains cabin
+Destroy entrance places you in the rum and powder storeroom. powder storeroom > destroyed cargo hold >  > admirals wing > captains cabin

 3. The player leaves the open world area and faces their first progressing obstacle.
 The player must use what they learned/gathered so far to 1 unlock a door, find a secret path, or force their way into the largest area of the ship.